 before your turn (like an "on deck" batter in baseball), so

-transition between speakers will be almost seamless.
+transition between speakers is almost seamless.

 - Include a title page with the title of your segment and your name (or

-on each slide like the date.
+on each slide like the location.

-- Run a spell checker.
+- Run a spell checker!

 - Use your presentation manager's expressive capability to flatter and complement your